 Casting simulations are notoriously complex due to the wide range of physical processes typically present in real casting processes.
 For example, most casting processes include heat transfer, solidification and melting, air entrainment, cavitation, and surface defect generation.
 There may be numerous geometry components such as dies/molds, cores, cooling channels, shot machines, and pouring ladles.
 Additionally, the user must create computational meshes, define metal filling locations, instrument the simulation for analysis, and define output data.
 With all this information on the screen, simulation setup can be challenging.
-FLOW-3D Cast v4.2 uses the WYSIWYN concept to place the most important information on the top level so that users can quickly see what options are set, show/hide information easily, and quickly get an overview of their simulation.
+FLOW-3D CAST uses the WYSIWYN concept to place the most important information on the top level so that users can quickly see what options are set, show/hide information easily, and quickly get an overview of their simulation.

 Key meshing information is immediately visible on the panel, including all meshing modes (Flow, FSI, TSE), mesh details, visibility/display selections, and controls.
 In a single view, users can quickly see all pertinent meshing information, as well as make adjustments.